Specy/s68k/CONTEXT.md

 What runs a Program: registers, memory, the step, run, undo and interrupt operations.
 It never reads source; it reaches the source only through each instruction's Location.
 _Avoid_: emulator (that is the asm-editor's object around it), simulator, CPU

+**Paused**:
+The Interpreter status after it executes `simhalt`.
+The Program counter already names the following instruction, and the next step or run operation resumes from it.
+A Paused Interpreter has not terminated.

 ### Diagnosis

 **Diagnostic**: